Making a payment on your child support case(s)

 What’s the quickest way to get a payment to the payee?

 A payment made in cash and at the CSEA will allocate to the case and be disbursed quicker than any other method of payment.
-If the cash payment is made before 1:00 pm, the payment will show on SETS the following day and disburse to the case the next day.
+If the cash payment is made by 1:59 pm, the payment will show on SETS the following day and disburse to the case the next day.

 Why is my payment late?